HeardLibrary/digital-scholarship/script/index.md

 ---
-permalink: /scrape/
+permalink: /script/
-title: scrape page
+title: Scripting and programming languages
-breadcrumb: Scrape
+breadcrumb: Script
 ---

 # The home page (level 1 heading)

-This is the scrape home page, index.md
+This is the scripting and programming page

 ## Important information in a level 2 heading